Mean Curvature Flow with Boundary

-We develop a theory of surfaces with boundary moving by mean curvature flow.
-In particular, we prove a general existence theorem by elliptic regularization, and we prove boundary regularity at all positive times under rather mild hypotheses.
+\textbf{Abstract.} \textit{We develop a theory of surfaces with boundary moving by mean curvature flow.
+In particular, we prove a general existence theorem using elliptic regularization, and we prove boundary regularity at all positive times under very mild hypotheses.} 0.3cm